“Time & Space in the Temples & Pyramids”

 COLOSSI OF MEMNON

-DAY 8 – Sunday: More Luxor West Bank sites – Tombs of the Nobles, Ramesseum Temple, Valley of the Workers.
+DAY 8 – Friday: Luxor West Bank sites – Tombs of the Nobles, Ramesseum Temple.
+Visit with Village Children.

 In addition to the famous tombs of the kings and queens here on the West Bank, there are some impressive smaller tombs.
 The Nobles Tombs have some unique scenes of daily life and are quite fascinating.
 We will be visiting some of these today, depending on time and on which ones are presently open.